Skip to content

 • Cross-repo dispatch requires appropriate tokens (e.g., PRIMARY_REPO_TOKEN)

-5. GitHub Environments - environment_config reserved shape; see GitHub Deployments API and Environments REST below
+5. GitHub Environments: environment_config per-env settings emitted by cascade environments; see GitHub Deployments API and Environments REST below

 GitHub Deployments API and Environments REST